yaronn/blessed-contrib/README.md

 ##Usage

-the widgets in blessed-contrib follow the same pattern as in the [blessed](https://github.com/chjj/blessed) project:
+You can use any of the default widgets of [blessed](https://github.com/chjj/blessed) (texts, lists and etc).
+The widgets in blessed-contrib follow the same usage pattern:

 `````javascript
    var blessed = require('blessed')